 How did this come about?
 Its history actually goes all the way back to 1849, when the Hudson River Railroad ran a street-level line to the junction of Chambers and Hudson streets.
 Its locomotives tended to frighten horses, so each train was preceeded by a man on horseback blowing a horn.
 As the city grew and motor traffic replaced horses, this became more than a nuisance and a very real safety concern.
 By the late 1920s congestion had become so bad that it was decided to elevate the rail line, then owned by the New York Central Railroad.
 This work was completed in the mid-1930s and continued operation until 1980.
 After that, it was abandoned and slowly reverted to nature.
 Slated for demolition, the High Line was saved by activist citizens and in 2006 restoration by the city began.

-A friend and I began our walk at the southern terminus, Gansevoort Street at Washington Street, in the heart of the historic Meatpacking District.
+A friend and I began our walk at the southern terminus, Gansevoort Street at Washington Street, in the heart of the historic Meatpacking District and next door to the new (2015) Whitney Museum of American Art.
 We got there from Penn Station via the 8th Avenue subway to 14th Street, then walked three blocks to the southwest.
 The line south of here had previously been demolished.
 Here, a stairway (photo, above) leads up to the park with its magnificent views across the Hudson River to Hoboken, New Jersey.

 The map above shows both the currently opened section, from Gansevoort Street north to 20th Street, and the section north of that to 30th Street which should open next year.
 Another section, from 30th Street northwest by the Penn Station Rail Yards is under negotiation with its owners, the CSX railroad.